 Central Carolina Community College (CCCC), North Carolina

 At CCCC, you'll learn to diagnose, maintain and repair a variety of motorcycle and ATV makes and models.
-You'll have the choice of enrolling in either a 48-unit daytime diploma program or a certificate program comprised of 16 units that's available both daytime and in the evening.
-Although the curriculum doesn't include Harley-specific courses, it was developed in partnership with Harley-Davidson and other manufacturers.
+You'll have the choice of enrolling in either a 47-unit daytime diploma program or a certificate program comprised of 15 units that's available both daytime and in the evening.
+Although the curriculum doesn't include Harley-specific courses, it was developed with the support of Harley-Davidson.
 The diploma program includes additional courses in math, communications and computer literacy.
-A small business course will prepare you for running your own shop.

 Lake Washington Technical College, Washington